Protecting Public Health and the Environment.

 The fee-for-service is assessed for actual time expended and expenses incurred by DEQ in the previous calendar year, not to exceed $20,000 per facility per year.

 Any source exempt under the Rules for the Control of Air Pollution in Idaho (IDAPA 59.01.01.396) may not be subject to certain Tier I operating permit fees.
 Certain sources may qualify for deferral from the Tier I operating permit program under the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.301) and, therefore, are not subject to Tier I fees, until such time that a Tier I application or Tier I permit is required for the source.

 Under the Tier I operating permit program, facilities in Idaho are required to report to DEQ every 6 months on the status of compliance with the conditions of their permit.
 The purpose of the reporting requirements is to ensure compliance with permit provisions.
 Reports are due semiannually and annually.

 Note: This is a summary of Tier I operating permit requirements and is not intended to be all-inclusive.
 Detailed requirements are outlined in the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.300–386).

 Air Quality Permitting Hotline1-877-5PERMIT (1-877-573-7648)Call to set up a meeting or ask air quality permitting questions.

 Stationary Source Permit Program CoordinatorBill RogersDEQ State OfficeAir Quality Division1410 N. HiltonBoise, ID 83706(208) firstname.lastname@example.org

 Point Source Survey Tool (POSST)Use this application to register and report emissions annually.

-New Source Performance StandardsNational Emissions Standards for Hazardous Air PollutantsAir Quality Permitting Forms & Checklists
+New Source Performance StandardsNational Emissions Standards for Hazardous Air PollutantsAir Quality Permitting Forms and Checklists